-Founded in 1886 and rooted in Episcopal values, Breck School is a preschool through twelve, college preparatory, day school with more than 1,100 students.
+Founded in 1886 and rooted in Episcopal values, Breck School is a preschool through twelve, college preparatory day school with 1,200 students.
 Located in Golden Valley, Minnesota, on 52 acres just minutes from downtown Minneapolis, Breck enjoys a national reputation for excellence and achievement in academics, athletics, and the arts.
 Upon graduation Breck students matriculate to colleges and universities across the country compatible with students’ interests and talents.

 Students Preschool -12

 Developing each student's unique talents and potential to excel

 Utilizing the current Mind, Brain, and Education Science research, we offer a safe place where our students are known and cared for, giving them opportunities to try new things and express their ideas.

 As an Episcopal school, we hold an unwavering commitment to diversity and inclusivity, welcoming individuals of all faiths or no faith at all.
 Through a partnership between reason and inquiry, we provide students the opportunity to reflect on their own beliefs and honor those traditions more fully and faithfully in their lives.